 This course is an introduction to the biology of local flora.
 Lectures will emphasize the taxonomy, ecology, and evolution of the vascular plants.
 Laboratory periods will be used to acquaint students with plant species and communities in the area and to give them experience with plant identification.
 This course satisfies either the organismal or ecology/evolution elective area.
 Prerequisites: BIO 110, 111, or consent of instructor.
-Alternate years, Fall '07.
+Alternate years, Fall '09.

-BIO 330 INVERTEBRATE BIOLOGY
+INVERTEBRATE BIOLOGY BIO 330

 This course provides an in-depth investigation of the morphology, physiology, phylogeny, taxonomy and natural history of the invertebrate animals, more than 95% of animal species.
 Lectures will highlight the distinctive features of animal phyla with an emphasis on major innovations in the evolution of animal life.
 Laboratories will examine the structure, function and identification of invertebrates.
 Students will be required to prepare an insect collection.
-This course meets for three hours of lecture and one three-hour laboratory period each week.
+This course meets for three hours of lecture and one threehour laboratory period each week.
 This course satisfies either the organismal or ecology/evolution elective area.
-Prerequisites: BIO 110, 111 and CHE 105, 106, or consent of instructor.
-Alternate years, Spring '09.
+Prerequisites: BIO 110, 111, or consent of instructor.
+Alternate years, spring '09.

-BIO 340 DEVELOPMENTAL BIOLOGY
+DEVELOPMENTAL BIOLOGY BIO 340

 This course focuses on the fundamental events of embryonic development, with an emphasis on genetic and molecular approaches used in modern experimental embryology.
 As modern developmental biology employs information and techniques from many different fields of biology, this course provides the challenge of learning and integrating diverse topics in biology, including cell biology, genetics, molecular biology, biochemistry, and evolution.
 We explore the common features of development that are shared by different kinds of organisms and emphasize how diverse organisms use the same signaling and regulatory molecules during embryogenesis.
 This course meets for three hours of lecture each week.
 This course satisfies either the cell/molecular or organismal elective area.
-Prerequisites: BIO 110, 111 and CHE 105, 106, or consent of instructor.
-Alternate years, Spring '08.
+Prerequisites: BIO 110, 111, 211 and CHE 105, 106, or consent of instructor.
+Alternate years, spring '10.